apigee/devrel/references/kvm-admin-api/README.md

 When used with the cURL utility, the form payload option allows you to obtain the `value` for the key-value pair from a text file.
-For example, the value could be a PEM-encoded private key, a JSON file, a YAML file, and so on.
+For example, the value could be a PEM-encoded private key, the contents of a JSON file, and so on.
 This command populates the value of the "foo" key in an Environment-scoped KVM with the contents of a text file: